 Ingrid d’Hooghe, PhD, is a China researcher, lecturer, and strategy advisor.

-She is a lecturer at Leiden University, Senior Research Associate at the Netherlands Institute of International Relations ‘Clingendael’, The Hague, and Research Fellow at the Leiden Asia Center.
+She is Senior Research Associate at the Netherlands Institute of International Relations ‘Clingendael’, The Hague, and Senior Research Fellow at the Leiden Asia Center, Leiden.
+In addition she currently (2020-) doing research and consultancy work for the Netherlands Ministry of Foreign Affairs and the European Commission (DG Research and Innovation).

 She published the monograph China’s Public Diplomacy (Brill, 2016).
 See ‘Publicaties’ for more publications.